 16. Frilled Shark

-Its elongated body allows it to swiftly move through the water, capturing prey with a sudden lunge.
+Its eel-like appearance, combined with its deep-sea habitat, has made it a subject of intrigue and study.
+This fish has an elongated body that allows it to swiftly move through the water, capturing prey with a sudden lunge.

 The frilled shark’s mouth is lined with approximately 300 trident-shaped teeth, spread across 25 rows.
 This impressive dental arrangement ensures that any prey caught in its jaws has little chance of escape.